AllKind/ipset-bash-completion/README.md

 	attempts to read /etc/hosts to obtain the list of possible hostname completions.
 	When HOSTFILE is unset, the hostname list is cleared.

+As it is impossible to distinguish between IPv4 and IPv6 hostnames without resolving them, it is considered best practice to seperate IPv4 hosts from IPv6 hosts in different files.

 If the *bash-completion* package is available hostname completion is extended the following way (description from bash-completion source):